changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/additional_matrix_exercises.md

 *Exercise*:

-> Let's say you have a real-valued matrix of size $m \times n$.
+> Let's say you have a real-valued matrix of size $3 \times 2$.
 As a reminder
 > this means that this corresponds to a linear function $f$ whose domain has
-> dimension $n$ and codomain has dimension $m$.
+> dimension $2$ and codomain has dimension $3$.
 Can you come up with values for
-> that matrix such that its rank is less than $m$ and no value is zero?
+> that matrix such that its rank is less than $2$ and no value is zero?

 ## Matrix Multiplication